puppet-galaxy/puppet-galaxy/README.md

 This is the Galaxy module.
 Galaxy is an open, web-based platform for accessible, reproducible, and transparent computational biomedical research.
 This module contains the base blocks for Galaxy server configuration management.
 These base blocks are agregated in profiles and roles.
-See [NAME TO FIND MODULE ON PUPPET FORGE] for Galaxy roles and profiles.
+See urgi/galaxy-roles-profiles for Galaxy roles and profiles.

 Github projects
 --------------